SudoBrendan/k8s-vagrant/contribute/README.md

 # K8s-Vagrant: Contribute

+Thanks for considering a contribution to this repo!

 ## Spell Checking

 To keep things simple and prevent silly errors, you can set up your local git